Curriculum NLP Trainer IANLP

 Duration of training

-A minimum of 130 hours of live in school training (*1), including testing, is required.
-Training must be spread over a period of 18 days or longer.
-Breaks exceeding 30 minutes that are taken in the course of the daily training can not be counted towards the fulfillment of the 130 training hours.
+A minimum of 130 hours of live, face-to-face training, including testing is required.
+Training must consist of at least 18 days, totaling 130 hours of live training.
+Breaks exceeding 30 minutes that are taken in the course of the daily training can not be counted towards the fulfilment of the 130 training hours requirement.
 In addition, at least 15 hours of supervision (individual and/or group) are required.
 Supervision shall primarily focus on a seminar that was conducted by the trainee but may also include other foci that are useful in enhancing the professional skills of the trainee.

-(*1) Live in school training: Students and trainers are personally (physically) in the same geographical location (house).
-A so-called live face-to-face and/or on-site training takes place.
+Face-to-face training: Students and trainers are personally (physically) in the same geographical location (house).
+A so-called 'in school', 'live face-to-face' and/or 'on-site training' takes place.